Rebooting Basics: Start Here

 If you are rebooting because you suspect porn-induced erectile dysfunction, please see the Porn & ED section, beginning with START HERE: Porn-induced Sexual Dysfunction.
 Watch this video - "Did Porn Cause My Erectile Dysfunction?
 TAKE THE TEST!" (by Gabe Deem)

-- You will find numerous rebooting accounts here, and many links to accounts of porn-induced ED and recovery on the ED-FAQ page.
+- You will find thousands of rebooting accounts here, and here including the majority of ED stories.
+Shorter porn-induced ED recovery stories are here

 - See Porn FAQs for answers to nearly any question you can think of.